 Just like how cars squeal when there’s a loose belt; AC units will do the same.
 If you hear a loud squealing it means the fan belt is worn or incorrectly aligned.
 If you only hear the squealing from time to time, please note that humidity levels can cause a fan belt to expand or contract, which will make it go off kilter.
 If you hear squealing you can keep your AC unit on and working, but call an HVAC technician ASAP, you don’t want this small problem to turn into a large, expensive one.

 If you hear a buzzing or a humming coming from your AC unit or condenser, it could mean a few things.
 It could indicate the compressor isn’t working, or the electric is running too hot.
 Another reason for a buzzing AC noise is that the little rubber feet on your condenser are getting old and worn out.
 This will cause the condenser to shake and buzz.
 Buzzing could also be a sign of loose parts or a refrigerant leak.
 Either way, when you hear the buzz, it’s time to call your HVAC technician.

 Hearing Any of These AC Sounds?
 Call Moore Home Services

 Are you hearing any strange sounds coming from your air conditioning system?
 Don’t hesitate to call the experts at Moore Home Services.
-We are a Diamond Certified company happily serving Santa Rosa, Sacramento, and surrounding communities.
+We are a Diamond Certified company happily serving Santa Rosa, Marin County, and surrounding communities.
 Our HVAC technicians and plumbers are on hand for any issues you may have.
 Reach out to our friendly call center representatives today or click here to request an appointment online.